iaketepe/iaketepe/docs/UI-UX/trade-offs-issues-and-changes.md

 - The boilerplate I chose appears to be roughly 10-15 years old, containing vast amounts of legacy code
   - Issues include:
     - Over 4000+ lines of code in a single css file alone.
-    - Depreciated vendor prefixes for common css attributes
+    - Depreciated vendor prefixes for common css properties
     - Outdated CSS Grid implementation
     - Legacy row system implementation
 - Other than the CSS issues I mentioned previously, there also SCSS issues on top of that.
 It seems like the boilerplate was built from those SCSS files into one main.css file.
 So something I have to consider is whether or not I should remove the SCSS or try to modify it and then build from them as well.